trentbrivers/Project-Development-3308/FINAL_REPORT.md

 ![Question Screen.png](/img%2FQuestion%20Screen.png)

 Upon the player entering an answer, it's routed back to the backend portion of the code via the submit answer React route.
-The answer is scored and updated scores committed to the database and a correct/incorrect flag is returned to the frontend along with updated scores.
+The answer is scored, updated scores are committed to the database and a correct/incorrect flag is returned to the frontend along with updated scores.
 The correct answer is displayed along with updated score to the user.

 ![Answer_Correct_Screen.png](/img%2FAnswer_Correct_Screen.png)

 This process continues throughout the first stage of the game (single jeopardy).
-Upon completing the last question of single jeoaprdy, double jeopardy is loaded from initial local arrays.
+Upon completing the last question of single jeopardy, double jeopardy is loaded from same initial local arrays and populated in the front end.
 The above gameplay loop continues until the completion of double jeopardy.

 Upon the completion of double jeopardy the player is taken to the final score screen and is shown their final score with an option to return to the main menu, which returns them to the